Supplier Verification in China: Why Most Supplier Decisions Fail — and What Verification Actually Means

 Does the supplier actually have the capability required?

-Relevant project experience
+• comparable project experience

-Real use of equipment
+• real use of equipment

-In-house vs outsourced processes
+• in-house vs outsourced processes

-Match with technical requirements
+• match with technical requirements

 No proven capability = NO-GO